 The telecommunications industry has been experiencing an exponential growth in TTP (Trusted Third Party) services.
 Security of telecommunication-based application service including social network service, P2P and TTP service is crucial for the further development of the industry.
 Secure application protocols play a very critical role for providing secure application service.
 Standardization of the best comprehensive security solutions is vital for the industry and network operators that operate in a multi-vendor international environment.
-It is also required to study and develop other types of secure platform, application services such as time stamping services, secure notary services, secure FinTech (open banking, peer-to-peer lending, remittance, mobile wallet, insurance) services, secure OTT (Over The Top) services, and digital twin; use of security assertions as a replacement to the use of certificates in PKI based protocols and PKI application services, etc. Security technologies such as security assertion and access control assertion become very critical in communication networks.
+It is also required to study and develop other types of secure platform, application services such as time stamping services, secure notary services, secure digital financial services such as FinTech (open banking, peer-to-peer lending, remittance, mobile wallet, insurance) services, secure OTT (Over The Top) services, and digital twin; use of security assertions as a replacement to the use of certificates in PKI based protocols and PKI application services, etc. Security technologies such as security assertion and access control assertion become very critical in communication networks.

-As telecommunication and ICT are developing application services, they are facing two new horizons which need to be studied: applications are generating and processing more and more data, and to support it, artificial intelligence is now required.
+As telecommunication and ICT are developing application services, they are facing two new horizons which need to be studied: applications are generating and processing more and more data, and to support it, artificial intelligence may be necessary.
 Secure application services need to be extended to cover the extensive research and market required to study the spectrum of operational and technical aspects of data protection which builds on the existing work on data analytics services.

-Regarding Artificial Intelligence, service providers are facing several challenges in particular the selection, onboarding and integration of dozens, if not hundreds, of AI components from open source and industry that they need to package in various form factors (integrated AI applications, AI as more generic platforms, AI as platform as a service, etc.) on various infrastructures (on premise, private cloud, hybrid cloud, public cloud).
+Data is the most fundamental and important element in ICT applications and services.
+Data protection plays an important role for the sustainable and healthy development of ICT applications and services to mitigate the data security risks, such as data leakage, data misuse, data tempering, etc. Data protection refers to a set of management and technical measures taken to avoid unauthorized access to and use of data.
+Data protection technologies refer to ones that aim to protect the individuals while still allowing them to use the benefits of digital technologies, such as federated learning, data masking, data provenance, data lineage, digital watermarking, differential privacy, secure multiparty computation, use of cryptographic algorithms and other data security and privacy enhancing technologies.
+Data protection management measures may include data protection related organizational management systems, institutional norms, personnel management and training and etc. ICT organizations usually need to develop data protection systems that are suitable for themselves, and to adopt the most suitable and effective measures to protect data resources and use data securely based on the comprehensive analysis of the applications and services scenarios, governance, compliance, IT strategy, and risk tolerance.

+AI is everywhere, and its application is rapidly expanding.
+The foundations of artificial intelligence (AI) / machine learning (ML) in supporting the building of confidence and security in the use of ICTs are worth studying.
+While the utilization of AI brings numerous benefits, it is crucial to remain vigilant about potential drawbacks.
+Various threats, such as AI model attack, data poisoning attack, and input manipulation attack are being identified.
 As when Big Data started, this creates new security interoperability issues, let alone ensuring the confidentiality, integrity, and availability issues for input training data to AI and AI output data.
 All of this forms a new attack surface for Artificial Intelligence that needs to be studied and developed.
 Again, it can build on the initial existing work on data analytics services.